How to Refresh Your Restaurant Brand

 Although you may have in your head what you want your restaurant to be, it’s important for the team to have the solidified essence of the concept in written and visual format for reference throughout the entire process.

 You see, the biggest mistake we see restaurant owners make is that they start with a color, or a logo design, or an exterior sign, or the interior design.
-Starting with these elements, or any for that matter, is hugely out of order.
+Starting with these elements is hugely out of order.
 The brand plays into the way you act, what you do and don’t do, and why.
 The brand influences the design of the logo, the menu items you serve, the way employees act, and the look and feel of the space.
 The heart of the concept has to be established at the onset of the project, before any tangible item is defined.

 A brand is also defined by an emotional response from the consumer; it’s a classification through thought.